jentery/engl230v2/index.md

 # Structure

 We'll meet three days a week (TWF).
-A typical week will include a lecture on Tuesdays, large group discussion about a work of fiction on Wednesdays, and small group workshops on foundations, from interpreting media in the context in fiction to writing critically about media.
-Detailed notes will be provided in Teams for the purposes of accessibility and group discussion.
+A typical week will include a lecture on Tuesday, a large group discussion about a work of fiction on Wednesday, and, on Friday, a small group workshop on foundations, from interpreting media in the context of fiction to writing critically about media.
+Detailed lecture notes will be provided in Teams for the purposes of accessibility and group discussion.
 If the notes are insufficient for the sake of access, then we will audio- or video-record lectures and discussions.
-Feedback on this approach is welcome along the way.
+Feedback on this approach is welcome from you along the way.

 For details about what we will discuss and when, see the schedule below or visit the course Brightspace.

 # Workload